viperleed/viperleed/doc/content/calc/utilities/bookkeeper_cli.rst

     executed with ``--clear``.
 See the :ref:`bookkeeper<bookkeeper>` page for more details.

+    |bookkeeper| automatically runs (in the same mode) in all domain
+    subfolders when executed in the root of a multi-domain calculation.

 .. versionremoved:: 0.13.0
     The ``--job-name``, ``--history-name``, and ``--work-history-name``
     command-line arguments.